hiroki-repo/aplsystouchsdk/README.md

 Attention
 You cannot use windows native exe format execute file in aplsys touch!
-So,you must compile "start.ax" and rename to "eboot.exe" for dummy and aplsys touch execute file.
+So,you must compile "start.ax" and rename to "eboot.exe" for aplsys touch execute file.